Estimated reading time: 6 minutes

 It’s just something you gain with actual on-the-road experience.

-When travelling, there are many things to be considered, such as what to pack, how much cash to take, what to choose between Aeroplan vs Air Miles, and what happens in case of a missed flight or lost luggage.
+When travelling, there are many things to be considered, such as what to pack, how much cash to take, what to choose between Aeroplan and Air Miles, and what happens in case of a missed flight or lost luggage.

 All these uncertainties can be stressful and prevent you from fully enjoying your travel experience.

 Nevertheless, in the beginning, it’s normal to make many mistakes.

 Travel savviness involves numerous tiny errors, missed buses, cultural unawareness, and foolish behaviour.

 But it is all worth it, I promise!
 Studies have shown that happiness’s secret is spending money on experiences, not things.

 In the end, mistakes are nothing but experiences.
 You learn from them, and they become opportunities for growth and improvement.